kej715/DtCyber/NOS2.8.7/tapes/README.md

 After obtaining the full *.bz2* files, you will need to use a tool such as **bunzip2** to expand them into their original *.tap* forms before *DtCyber* will recognize them as proper tape images.
+The automated installer in the parent directory, `install.js`, will expand them automatically too.

 Note that these tape images are made available by permission of BT Federal under provisions of the